 ⚠️ Functionality is available for SFTP file uploads

-If an error occurs during file processing, the endpoint will return a list of errors and the overall status of the file is "Error".
+If a critical error occurs during file processing, the endpoint will return a list of errors and the overall status of the file is "Error".
 Each error consists of a title that describes at what stage the error occurred and a details field that provides more information about the error.
-Example:

 {